biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/connections.md

 </strong>  method: 'eth_requestAccounts',
 }) /** these are evm addresses */

-const biyaliquidAddresses = addresses.map(getBiyaliquidAddress)
+const biyachainAddresses = addresses.map(getBiyachainAddress)
-console.log(biyaliquidAddresses)
+console.log(biyachainAddresses)
 </code></pre>

 * **Sign transactions using Metamask**

-An example of how to prepare + sign + broadcast a transaction on Biyaliquid using Metamask can be found [here](../transactions/ethereum.md).
+An example of how to prepare + sign + broadcast a transaction on Biyachain using Metamask can be found [here](../transactions/ethereum.md).

 ### Keplr

-Keplr is an Cosmos native wallet and can be used to connect and interact with your dApp built on Biyaliquid.
+Keplr is an Cosmos native wallet and can be used to connect and interact with your dApp built on Biyachain.

-* **Get Biyaliquid addresses from Keplr**
+* **Get Biyachain addresses from Keplr**

 <pre class="language-typescript"><code class="lang-typescript"><strong>
-</strong><strong>import { getBiyaliquidAddress } from '@biya-coin/sdk-ts'
+</strong><strong>import { getBiyachainAddress } from '@biya-coin/sdk-ts'
 </strong><strong>import { ChainId } from '@biya-coin/ts-types'
 </strong>
 <strong>const getKeplr = () => {